 Fig 1 : Decision tree of articles selected for coastal urban ecology in literature.

 Fig 2.
-Comparative maps of world’s population, demografic growth (based in 2018), and the total of articles published for each country.
+Comparative maps of world’s population (donde esta ese dato?), demografic growth (based in 2018 donde esta??), and the total of articles published for each country.

 Fig. 3: Number of articles for five types of urban centers classification in the world, where research in coastal urban ecology was made.